Three-dimensional magnetization textures as quaternionic functions

 Another interesting feature in Fig.~\ref{fig:annihilation} is asymmetry with respect to $\uY=0$ plane.
 Merger and annihilation do not just happen to both hopfions, but one hopfion always consumes the other.
 This is due to non-commutativity of quaternion multiplication.
 Should the order of hopfions in the product $\quat{U}$ in Fig.~\ref{fig:annihilation} be reversed, the frames will become mirrored across $\uY=0$ plane, but the asymmetry will remain.
 Multiplication of unitary matrices, describing the $S^3\rightarrow S^3$ mapping, is also non-commutative.
 This implies that hopfion merger and annihilation are inherently accompanied by symmetry breaking.
+It follows here from the pure geometry, but there is also a physical reason for it.
+Owing to the Hobart-Derrick theorem~\cite{Hobart1963,*Derrick1964} the classical chirally-symmetric micromagnetic Hamiltonian can not support statically stable magnetic hopfions.
+The lowest order energy terms in the Landau order parameter expansion, enabling their existence, correspond to the Dzyaloshinskii-Moriya antisymmetric exchange, which breaks the chiral symmetry between the mirror images of the same system.

 {\bf Bloch points (BPs).} There is another wide class of 3D magnetization patterns, which, unlike hopfions, contain {\em singularities} of the magnetization vector field~\cite{Feldtkeller1965}.
 In lower dimensions the field can avoid singularities by escaping into a higher dimension.
 A prime example of such a phenomenon is the magnetic vortex core~\cite{UP93}.
 But, in three dimensions such escape is not possible and thus a theory of three dimensional magnetization patterns must include singular configurations as well.
 Fortunately, they too map into products of quaternionic functions.
 But, this time of normalized to unit modulus (everywhere, except a discrete set of singular points) vector quaternions.